18 February, 2019 |2 Comments

-- How much to feed in spring on commercials
+- Feeding volumes – How much and when to feed

-- The best baits to use for match fishing in spring
+- The best match baits to use in spring

 I consider early-mid spring to be a bit of a cross over period in match fishing.
 Everything is either on the cusp or in the middle of changing between the days of fishing shallow and bomb fishing, looking for a bite at a time!

 When the clocks go forward and the days start to get longer the fish start to slowly wake up from their long winter exile, you can start to think about feeding a little bit more, but don’t go mad yet as you’ll kill things before they have had a chance to get started.